openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A printed version of the content of a video.
 You can make video transcripts available to students.

-  See :ref:`Working with Video Components` for more information.
+  For more information, see :ref:`Working with Video Components`.

 .. _V: